A visual narrative of the artist’s life. September 2017- December 2018.

 Once, we fell from the sky and landed in Babel.
 2015

-This monument attempts to portray a sensory and experiential space of dichotomies; a contemplative space where contrasting beliefs, objects, and practices are recreated and reappropriated in order to blur the distinction of established systems and their agencies and transform them into a collective city experience.
-Dichotomies such as modernity and the past, sacred and profane, material and immaterial, labor and leisure, tradition and progress are in contrast because they are in constant threat of losing their value
+This monument is not a sacred space.
+It is rather the center of a spectacle- a sensory experience of dichotomies.
+It is contemplative space where contrasting yet familiar ideas, objects, and practices are juxtaposed and simulated as abstract codes of values and meanings.
+This simulation seamlessly creates a collective time-full performance, an indefinite experience of events in the past, present, and future experienced at once, and as a whole.
+Dichotomies such as modernity and the past, sacred and profane, material and immaterial, labor and leisure, tradition and progress are in contrast, in threat of losing their value and existence.

 A State of Play.
 2014